yuukiii/examples/kafka-streams/README.md

 ## Apache Kafka with Kafka Streams included

+> The instructions in this section are only required until the Kafka Streams Tech Preview is released.

 Until the Kafka Streams Tech Preview is available, you have three options to get your hands on the Kafka Streams library, sorted by ease-of-use (easiest first):